 Advantages of a DEX

 One crucial advantage of DEX is its security over user assets.
-Since decentralized coin exchanges do not store your assets, they can’t be hacked or lost if a complete network collapses.
-The lack of a single entry point makes it needlessly complicated for hackers, which separates DEX from centralized exchanges that are regularly hacked.
+Since decentralized coin exchanges do not store your assets, nobody can hack them.
+The funds won’t disappear if a complete network collapses.
+In other words, the lack of a single entry point makes it needlessly complicated for hackers.
+This is what separates DEX from centralized exchanges most of which are hacked regularly.

-Similarly, as there is no need for a personal account or identity verification, any information like email addresses and other personal data is not stored within the network.
+There is no need for a personal account or identity verification on a DEX.
+Therefore, the network doesn’t store any information like email addresses and other personal data.
 There is no need to worry that someone will steal user’s personal information.
 To comply with regulation, centralized exchanges employ Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures, making user information vulnerable.

-More, given that decentralized exchanges are unregulated by a central entity or company, there is less risk of price manipulation or trade volumes’ falsification.
-DEX’s independence from regulators also mitigates the concern that the service will be blocked dependent on user location or other factors.
+More, decentralized exchanges are unregulated by a central entity or company.
+Given that, there is less risk of price manipulation or trade volumes’ falsification.
+DEX’s independence from regulators mitigates another vital concern.
+That is, the service is not going to be blocked dependent on user location or other factors.

 Disadvantages of a DEX

-Another drawback is low liquidity: presently, decentralized exchanges do not have as high a trading volume compared to centralized sites.
-Moreover, the smart contracts used to execute transactions are not supported by all cryptocurrencies, limiting the token options available for traders on a DEX.
+Another drawback is low liquidity.
+Presently, decentralized exchanges do not have as high a trading volume compared to centralized sites.
+Moreover, the smart contracts used to execute transactions are not supported by all cryptocurrencies.
+This limits the token options available for traders on a DEX.